greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="track_activities"></a>track\_activities

 Enables the collection of information on the currently executing command of each session, along with the time when that command began execution.
-This parameter is `true` by default.
+The default value is `true`.
 Only superusers can change this setting.
-See the `pg_stat_activity` view.
+See the [pg\_stat\_activity](../system_catalogs/pg_stat_activity.html) view.

 **Note:** Even when enabled, this information is not visible to all users, only to superusers and the user owning the session being reported on, so it should not represent a security risk.